-educator and coach with a focus on post-conflict education, reconciliation and peacebuilding, and social innovation.
+educator and coach with a focus on post-conflict education, reconciliation and peacebuilding, strategic design, and social innovation.

 teacher: social studies, social justice, and english.